 2. During a tournament (particularly big matches) stick by your student’s side …and constantly remind them to stay focused on scoring one touch at a time so they don’t get too jumpy in shooting for a rating.

 3. Set goals with them that don’t include ratings.
 I talked to an up and coming junior fencer in my club the other day.
 “So what do you want out of this season?”
 I asked.
 “I want to get my “A” he said. *FACEPALM!* I explained that he was working with an excellent coach and the goals should be based more on learning what he could learn from this coach.
 If he worked hard and learned all he could, the “A” would come naturally as a result.

 4. Encourage students to not give a damn in tournaments.
 That’s right.
 Sometimes the more carefree you are on the strip, the more relaxed you can be.
-The day I earned my “A” rating I had finished an all-night bender at the University of Florida.
+The day I earned my “A” rating I had stayed out all night at the University of Florida.
 I was so mentally crippled that I stopped caring and I started fencing (ironic, right?).
 Rumor has it that the Hungarian Olympic Gold Medal Saber Team was passing around a flask throughout their title run.
 Didn’t seem to hurt them at all.
 Helped, in fact.
 It’s just a game at the end of the day.
 Doesn’t need to be taken seriously!

 So remember.
 Ratings are nice to have, but it’s not the most important part of fencing, by any means.
 Open your ears, work hard, learn all you can from your esteemed coaches, and the rating will come.
 Focusing too hard on it and caring too much will have the unintended consequence of stalling your progression.
 Fence hard my friends, always.